Land of the Lustrous: Anime

 An anime television series adaptation aired in Japan between October 7 and December 23, 2017.
 Takahiko Kyōgoku directed the series at the Orange CG animation studio.
 Toshiya Ono wrote series scripts and Yōichi Nishikawa created the concept art.
 Asako Nishida designed the characters.
-The opening theme is "Kyōmen no Nami" (鏡面の波, The Waves on the Mirror's Surface) by Yurika and the ending theme is "Kirameku Hamabe" (煌めく浜辺, Sparkling Beach) by Yuiko Ōhara.
+The opening theme is "Kyōmen no Nami" (鏡面の波) by Yurika and the ending theme is "Kirameku Hamabe" (煌めく浜辺) by Yuiko Ōhara.
 Sentai Filmworks have licensed the series and streamed the anime on Anime Strike.
 MVM Films has licensed the series in the UK.
 The series ran for 12 episodes, which was released across six DVD and Blu-ray sets in Japan.

 Reception

 Land of the Lustrous was number 10 on the Takarajimasha's Kono Manga ga Sugoi! list of top 20 Manga for Male Readers in 2014.
 It was number 48 on the 15th Book of the Year list by Da Vinci magazine in 2014; and 46 on the 20th edition in 2020.
 It was nominated for the eighth Manga Taishō award in 2015.
 The series ranked 19th in the first Next Manga Award in the print manga category.
 The series won the 2024 Sense of Gender Awards Grand Prize.
 In 2025, the series won the grand prize at the 45th Nihon SF Taisho Awards and the Seiun Award in the Best Comic category.

 By October 2017, Land of the Lustrous had over 1.4 million copies in circulation.
 By April 2018, the manga had over 1.8 million copies in circulation.
 The first volume of the manga series reached the 47th place on the weekly Oricon manga chart and, by July 27, 2013, has sold 21,204 copies; volume 2 reached the 35th place; and, by February 2, 2014, has sold 44,511 copies; volume 3 reached the 30th place; and, by August 31, 2014, has sold 56,765 copies.